Vaping Nicotine Addict

 Vape shops can provide effective behavioural support to quitters to maintain smoking abstinence.
 Health professionals could capitalise on this through partnership working with shops, to ensure best outcomes for clients wanting to use e-cigarettes to quit smoking.

-Is this really the bankrupt – almost desperate – position of the health service in relation to the smoking problem in Britain?
+Is this really the bankrupt – almost desperate – state of the Health Service in regard to the smoking problem in Britain?
 Even worse, commercial interests are now creeping into the medical sphere, as shown in this comment:

 So it seems the GP, being unable to do anything for smokers, points them in the direction of the local vape shop.